FlowFuse/website/src/blog/2023/06/node-explained-split.md

 ### Splitting Strings

 Strings are able to be split in multiple ways, most commonly by line.
-Though it's also possible to split them by a fixed lenght which is useful when data is structured predicatably.
+Though it's also possible to split them by a fixed length, which is useful when data is structured predicatably.

 Let's start with splitting by line, as this is the default way the node operates.
 Keep the `Split using` set to `\n`, which is the line ending character in Unix based systems.
-In the next example we have a list of 3 cities in Europe, which we need individually.
+In our next example, we have a list of 3 cities in Europe, which we need individually.

 ![Splitting text by line](./images/split-node-by-line.png "Node-RED flow to split text by line")

-Note we use the template node here simply as the "Inject" node does not allow to create multi-line strings.
+Note we use the template node here simply, as the "Inject" node does not allow you to create multi-line strings.

 ```json